JFtechOfficial/ultimate-ambilight-setup/README.md

 cd ~/ultimate-ambilight-setup/
 sudo chmod 775 install.sh
 ```
-* If you choose you can [configure](#️-configuration) all the .json files you want to install in both `Hyperion effects` and `scripts` directories now.
+* If you choose you can [manually configure](#️-configuration) all the .json files you want to install in both `Hyperion effects` and `scripts` directories now.
 If you do so you can omit the `-i` argument, otherwise follow the instruction provided during the execution of the `install.sh` script.
 You can choose what to install using the `-f`, `-b`, `-c` and `-a` arguments (no arguments means "install all the stuff").
 ```shell
 Options:
     General options: